 Neck Pain can result from various underlying pathologies, some serious and some benign.
 Causes may include injury or trauma, chronic wear and tear and infection.
 The anatomy of the neck includes seven cervical vertebrae separated by intervertebral disks, eight cervical nerves as well as cartilage and ligaments.

 A diagnosis is established through a careful history and physical examination, often in conjunction with imaging studies including x-rays, CT scans or MRIs.
 Diagnoses include myofascial pain, torticollis, cervical spondylosis, cervical myelopathy and facet arthropathy.

-Treatment depends on the underlying diagnosis.
+Treatment depends on the underlying diagnosis, as well as the unique needs of each patient.
 Many symptoms can be relieved by conservative treatments such as hot or cold packs, over-the-counter pain medication and physical therapy.
 However, persistent and painful conditions may require interventional pain management techniques performed by specialty spine physicians.
 Some cases may necessitate surgery.
 If your neck pain has been bothering you and doesn’t seem to go away, please call us to schedule an appointment.